 Why?
-The Profile provides a more in-depth evaluation of a family’s financial situation.
-While the FAFSA focuses mainly on income and family size, the Profile uses other important data such as home value and cost of living expenses.
+The CSS Profile provides a more in-depth evaluation of a family’s financial situation.
+While the FAFSA focuses mainly on income and family size, the CSS Profile uses other important data such as home value and cost of living expenses.
 This allows schools to more equitably award their need-based aid.

 Still have questions?
 Check out the FAQs and the helpful video below.
 You can also email us at email@example.com.